Groups generated by spherical twists on K3 surfaces and full exceptional collections on Fano threefolds: Examples

-generated by all spherical twists is isomorphic to the free group $F_4$ on $4$ generators.
-In each case we can give an explicit set of free generators which are the spherical twists along the spherical vector bundles obtained by restricting a full exceptional collection on vector bundles on $X$ to $Y$. \item Let $Y$ be a K3 surface of degree $2$ which is a double cover of $\PP^2$ branched along a sextic curve.
-Then the group $\Gscr \cong F_3$ is freely generated by the spherical twists along the pullbacks of $3$ lines bundles forming a full exceptional collection on $\PP^2$. \item Let $X$ be a complete intersection of $3$ quadrics in $\PP^6$ and $Y \subset X$ a smooth anticanonical section. $Y$ is a K3 surface of degree $8$.
+where $\Uscr_X$ is the restriction of the universal bundle on $\Gr(2,5)$ and $E$ is a Mukai bundle of rank $2$ (constructed in \cite{KuznetsovV22}, \cite{BKM}). \end{enumerate} \item Let $Y$ be a K3 surface of degree $2$ which is a double cover of $X=\PP^2$ branched along a sextic curve.
+Then the group $\Gscr \cong F_3$ is freely generated by the spherical twists along the pullbacks of the $3$ lines bundles $\Oscr_X, \Oscr_X(1), \Oscr_X(2)$ forming a full exceptional collection on $X$. \item Let $Y$ be a K3 surface of Picard rank $1$ and degree $8$ (e.g. $Y \subset X$ a very general anticanonical section for $X$ be a complete intersection of $3$ quadrics in $\PP^6$).
 Then $\Gscr$ is freely generated by $T_{\Oscr_Y(k)}$ for all $k \in \ZZ$ (in particular, it is infinitely generated). \end{enumerate} \end{theorem}